 To protect their existing clients and ensure they’re financially secure enough to pay for other cyber claims, various insurers have already started to reduce their capacity, with limits being lowered on both expenses incurred by the policyholder and liability to third parties.
 Others might remove ransomware coverage altogether, or make it optional, but with a high premium and deductible.

 2. Set more transparent expectations with clients.

-While cyber insurance will still cover data breach expenses, organizations cannot continue to rely on insurers to compensate for the gaps in their network security.
-Even if insurance companies don’t eliminate ransomware coverage completely, they’ll probably need clients to demonstrate that they meet basic security provisions, such as patch management, system policies, and awareness training for all staff, in order to pay out on policies.
+While Cyber Insurance will still cover data breach expenses, organizations cannot continue to rely on insurers to compensate for the gaps in their network security.
+Even if insurance companies don’t eliminate ransomware coverage completely, they’ll probably need clients to demonstrate that they meet basic security provisions, such as multi-factor authentication, encryption, and awareness training for all staff, in order to pay out on policies.